ChenglongMa/SkinToneClassifier/README.md

                         Specify whether the input image(s) is/are colored or black/white.
                         Valid choices are: "auto", "color" or "bw", Defaults to "auto", which will be detected automatically.
-  -p COLOR [COLOR ...], --palette COLOR [COLOR ...]
+  -p PALETTE [PALETTE ...], --palette PALETTE [PALETTE ...]
                         Skin tone palette;
-                        Supports RGB hex value leading by "#" or RGB values separated by comma(,), E.g., "-p #373028 #422811" or "-p 255,255,255 100,100,100" -l LABEL [LABEL ...], --labels LABEL [LABEL ...]
+                        Supports RGB hex value leading by "#" or RGB values separated by comma(,), E.g., "-p #373028 #422811" or "-p 255,255,255 100,100,100" -l LABELS [LABELS ...], --labels LABELS [LABELS ...]
                         Skin tone labels; default values are the uppercase alphabet list leading by the image type ('C' for 'color'; 'B' for 'Black&White'), e.g., ['CA', 'CB', ..., 'CZ'] or ['BA', 'BB', ..., 'BZ'].
   -d, --debug           Whether to generate report images, used for debugging and verification.The report images will be saved in the './debug' directory.
   -bw, --black_white    Whether to convert the input to black/white image(s).
                         If true, the app will use the black/white palette to classify the image.
   -o DIRECTORY, --output DIRECTORY
                         The path of output file, defaults to current directory.
-  --n_workers N_WORKERS
-                        The number of workers to process the images, defaults to the number of CPUs in the system.
+  --n_workers WORKERS   The number of workers to process the images, defaults to the number of CPUs in the system.
-  --n_colors N          CONFIG: the number of dominant colors to be extracted, defaults to 2.
+  --n_colors COLORS     CONFIG: the number of dominant colors to be extracted, defaults to 2.
   --new_width WIDTH     CONFIG: resize the images with the specified width.
 Negative value will be ignored, defaults to 250.
   --scale SCALE         CONFIG: how much the image size is reduced at each image scale, defaults to 1.1 --min_nbrs NEIGHBORS  CONFIG: how many neighbors each candidate rectangle should have to retain it.